Support Us Button Widget

 Jan.
 3, 2018 snow over North Charleston | Photo via @northcharleston

 ICYMI, here’s what happened: On Jan.
-3, 2018, Charlestonians woke up to a snowstorm, which lasted for one day, bringing in 5.3 inches of fresh powder in total (just within an inch of the previous 6-inch record set in 1989).
+3, 2018, Charlestonians woke up to a one-day snowstorm that brought in 5.3 inches of frozen fluff in total (just within an inch of the previous 6-inch record set in 1989).

-While the day did bring its fair share of grief like thousands of power outages + a few car accidents, it’s certain that residents also celebrated the snowfall with plenty of snowball fights, hot chocolate making and snowman building.
+While the day did bring its fair share of grief, like power outages — it’s certain that residents also celebrated with plenty of snowball fights, snowman building, and hot chocolate making.

 Here are some more snowtable fast facts about Charleston’s relationship with snow days: